-The contents of the derived arrays are computed by repeated, filtered reduction of the level{base} array.
-For one- and two-dimensional array textures, each layer is filtered independently.
+The contents of the derived arrays are computed by repeated, filtered reduction of the $level{base}$ array.
+For one- and two-dimensional array and cube map array textures, each layer is filtered independently.
 No particular filter algorithm is required, though a box filter is recommended as the default filter.